Function of the Spleen

-Your child will be closely monitored in the ICU after surgery for a few days to watch for any bleeding, pain, or infection.
-Your child will then be transferred to the general floor unit as healing continues.
+We will observe your child closely in the ICU after surgery for a few days to watch for any bleeding, pain or infection.
+Your child will then transfer to the general floor unit as healing continues.

 If your child's spleen was so badly injured that it was removed, the protective workings of the spleen were also removed.
 There are several ways that these can be partially replaced.
 To help replace the antibody function or job, your child will need new vaccinations about 10-14 days after surgery or before leaving the hospital.
 Your trauma surgery provider and your child’s primary care doctor will decide which vaccines will be necessary for your child.

 The vaccines include: